 During my recent travel in Vietnam, I came to appreciate the presence of hammocks in every restaurant, hotel or coffee shop , regardless of how remote or secluded the location may be.

-It seems the Vietnamees know what is right for our bodies and mind.
+It seems that Vietnamees know what is right for our bodies and mind.

-I conducted some research about what I consider an-under-estimated-tool and apparently hanging in the air, unlike lying down on a sofa, has a wide range of benefits – both physical and mental – that should be in much wider use.
+I conducted some research about what I consider an-under-estimated-tool and apparently hanging in the air, unlike lying down on a sofa, has a wide range of physical and mental benefits – that should be in much wider recognition.

 1. Hammocks naturally support the spine’s shape, reducing pressure on the back and helping relieve pain caused by the office desks’ poor posture.

-2. Productivity gains – rhythmic movement, like swinging in a hammock, can quiet mental chatter, unlock creative ideas and and fosters a sense of mental clarity.
+2. Productivity gains – rhythmic movement, like swinging in a hammock, can quiet mental chatter, unlock creative ideas and and foster a sense of mental clarity.

-3. Plenty of research conducted on hammocks show that relaxation breaks in hammocks lower our cortisol levers (the stress hormone), which results in increased motivation when returning to tasks.
+3. Relaxation breaks inside hammocks lower our cortisol levels (AKA stress hormone), which result in increased motivation when returning to tasks.

 I hope this has made you consider adding a hammock to your office or home workspace.

-All of the hammocks’ magnificent benefits will be tangible and in reach.
+All of the hammocks’ magnificent benefits should be tangible and in reach.